JaccaK/VibeClipper/README.md

 It works as follows.
 1. The user provides an MP4 or SRT.
 2. If the file is an MP4 it transcribes the file.
-If the -srt flag is set, skip this step.
+If the user sets the -srt flag and uses an SRT file, skip this step.
 3. Then the script breaks the SRT down into the individual lines.
 4. The LLM is first asked to answer a simple true/false question about the 'vibe' of the line.
 5. The LLM is then asked to gauge the vibe from 0 to 100% as an integer.